Emmacharleswilson/Pub-Quiz/README.md

 All page titles are `H1` elements, they are centred and large in size so there is no ambiguity as to which page the user is on.
 Clicking this will return the user to the Home Page.

 ### *Buttons*
-All of the navigation buttons throughout the site are styled in the same way & they change once the user hovers over them; this continuity was intentional as I want all users to feel comfortable with this website & its features and be able to use it with ease.
+All of the navigation buttons throughout the site are styled in the same way, using a bold colour of red and a hover effect to draw the user to them.

 ### Home page
 #### *Animated Gif*